If you make a purchase through links in this article, I get a small commission at no cost to you. Learn more

 The bitter-sweet taste of Playadito Despalada finds it way into the aftertaste of this mate for quite a long-lasting period of time.
 Playadito Despalada doesn’t want to let you go and to be fair there is no reason for you to want it gone.
 The flavors and aromas of this mate pleasantly linger without going over the top, creating a nice coherent and smooth drinking experience.

-Playadito Con Palo really impressed me with its long duration, so I was expecting the same from Playadito Despalada, especially due to the fact that in my experience sin palo yerba mates usually last longer.
-I’m happy to say that this mate has a long duration — on average it lasted for about 25 to 30 refills.
-It makes me think that long duration is a feature of Playadito series, so if you are looking for that kind of mate you will not be disappointed with Playadito Despalada.
+Playadito Con Palo really impressed me with its long durability, so I was expecting the same from Playadito Despalada, especially due to the fact that in my experience sin palo yerba mates usually last longer.
+I’m happy to say that this mate has a long durability — on average it lasted for about 25 to 30 refills.
+It makes me think that long durability is a feature of Playadito series, so if you are looking for that kind of mate you will not be disappointed with Playadito Despalada.

 When it comes to effects, Playadito Despalada is an amazing example and showcase of what people love about yerba mate so much — a gradual, but steady and long-lasting energy that slowly picks you up, clears your mind and puts you in a highly productive state without any withdrawal or crashing afterwards.
 The energy was never over the top, it just always felt “right”, so in my opinion this is a perfect morning mate that I appreciated having by my side during the periods of work when I needed productivity, creativity and focus.
 Materos beware: even though Playadito Despalada is not an extremely caffeinated yerba mate, it certainly gave me a noticeable buzz when I drank it in the evening and made it harder for me to go to sleep, so it is not recommended to enjoy it in the second half of the day.